In recent decades there has been renewed interest in the possibility of undiscovered tunnels and chambers beneath the Great Sphinx of Giza.

 In retrospect, it would appear that both of these travellers were indirectly reporting the discovery of the natural limestone fissure located towards the rear of the Sphinx.
 Whether or not there had been unrecorded explorations of the Sphinx in the years preceding 1565 is unknown.
 A portion of the back was possibly exposed by the shifting sands of the desert, revealing the weathered limestone joint.

-The hole towards the rear of the Great Sphinx can be seen in this photograph from c.1925.
-The post in the sandbank in the foreground marks the location of the fissure.
+In this photograph from c.1925., the post in the sandbank in the foreground marks the location of the north-south fissure across the body of the Great Sphinx.

 In a wonderful example of circular logic, both Helfrich and Haimendorff interpreted this wide vertical fissure as a tunnel entrance that allowed ancient priests to enter the monument to utter oracles - which meant in turn that the head had to be hollow.